-Impairment assessment of goodwill allocated to ports operation in Pearl River Delta excluding Hong Kong ("PRD excluding HK")
+Impairment assessment of goodwill allocated to ports operation in Pearl River Delta ("PRD")

-We identified the impairment assessment of goodwill allocated to the Group's ports operation in PRD excluding HK as a key audit matter due to the involvement of significant management judgement and assumptions in this assessment.
+We identified the impairment assessment of goodwill allocated to the Group's ports operation in PRD as a key audit matter due to the involvement of significant management judgement and assumptions in this assessment.

-As disclosed in note 16 to the consolidated financial statements, the carrying amount of goodwill allocated to the Group's ports operation in PRD excluding HK amounted to HK\$2,729 million as at 31 December 2016.
+As disclosed in note 16 to the consolidated financial statements, the carrying amount of goodwill allocated to the Group's ports operation in PRD amounted to HK\$2,957 million as at 31 December 2017.
 For the purpose of assessing impairment, the recoverable amounts of this business unit have been determined by the management of the Group based on value in use calculations using financial budgets based on past performance and expectation for market development, where the key assumptions include the growth rates and discount rates used in the value in use calculation.

-Based on the management's assessment, there is no impairment of goodwill allocated to the Group's ports operation in PRD excluding HK as at 31 December 2016 based on the value in use of this business unit.
-Our procedures in relation to the impairment assessment of goodwill of the Group's ports operation in PRD excluding HK included:
+Based on the management's assessment, there is no impairment of goodwill allocated to the Group's ports operation in PRD as at 31 December 2017 based on the value in use of this business unit.

+Our procedures in relation to the impairment assessment of goodwill of the Group's ports operation in PRD included:

-- Assessing the appropriateness of basis of the value in use calculations prepared by the management; - Evaluating the reasonableness of the Group management's estimate of growth rates with reference to the historical performance and the latest budgets of the Group and market data based on our knowledge of the business and ports industry; - Assessing the reasonableness of the discount rates used by the management in determining the value in use, based on our knowledge of the business and industry with reference to the current market risk-free rate of interest and the industry specific risk factor; and - Evaluating the appropriateness of the Group's disclosures of impairment assessment in the consolidated financial statements.
+- Assessing the appropriateness of basis of the value in use calculations prepared by the management; - Evaluating the reasonableness of the management's estimate of growth rates with reference to the historical performance and the latest budgets of the Group and market data based on our knowledge of the ports industry; - Assessing the reasonableness of the discount rates used by the management in determining the value in use, based on our knowledge of the ports industry with reference to the current market risk-free rate of interest and the industry specific risk factor.